 If you want to dial down its sweet aromas a bit, then you can temper it with some oak to even it out.

 Maple is another great wood for newbie smokers.
-It’s a mild wood that imparts a light smoky and sweet taste on brisket without ever overwhelming it with its aromas.
+It’s a mild log that imparts a light smoky and sweet taste on brisket without ever overwhelming it with its aromas.

 What I particularly like about maple is that not only does it go really well with brisket, but also other types of meat.
 I’ve used it to great effect with poultry and pork.

 I’ve mentioned apple wood a couple of times already on this list, but I also wanted to mention it in its own right as well.

 It’ll come as no surprise that it has a lovely fruity and sweet flavor, but it’s also a great diluter for use with other woods to try and even out any strong flavors.
 It goes beautifully with brisket, but also as a wood for smoking turkey, ham and chicken.